klack/marlin/README.md

 ## BL-Touch Installation and Configuration
 - What does this do?
+- What can I expect to be different?
 - What do I need to buy?
 - How do I install the BL-Touch on the printer?
 - How to configure...